Braces of Perfect Matching Width 2: Bipartite Graphs of M-Perfect Matching Width Two

-\Cref{sec:pmw2-braces} provides a complete characterisation of braces of \PM-width $2$.
-However, we are not able to lift this result to all bipartite matching covered graphs since we do not know whether the braces of a matching covered bipartite graph of \PM-width $2$ are also of \PM-width $2$.
-To be more precise, for a matching covered bipartite graph $G$ with $\pmw{G}=2$, the best we know about any brace $H$ of it is $\pmw{H}\in\Set{2,3,4}$ by \cref{cor:bricksandbraceslowerbound}.
-We can however consider the $M$-perfect matching width we introduced in \cref{sec:M-PMW} instead.
-By \cref{cor:Mwidhtlowerbounds}, $G$ has $M$-\PM-width $2$ if and only if all of its braces $H$ have $\Reduct{M}{H}$-\PM-width $2$.
+\Cref{sec:pmw2} provides a complete characterisation of braces of perfect matching width two.
+However, we are not able to lift this result to all bipartite matching covered graphs, since we do not know whether the braces of a matching covered bipartite graph of perfect matching width two are also of perfect matching width two themselves.
+To be more precise, for a matching covered bipartite graph $B$ with $\pmw{B}=2$, the best we know about any brace $H$ of it is $\pmw{H}\in\Set{2,3,4}$ by \cref{cor:bricksandbraceslowerbound}.
+We can however consider the $M$-perfect matching width instead since here \cref{lemma:Mpmwandmatminors} implies that $\Mpmw{M}{B}$ bounds $\Mpmw{\Remainder{M}{H}}{H}$.
+Indeed, since $K_2$ is the only matching covered graph of $M$-perfect matching width one, $B$ has $M$-perfect matching width two if and only if every brace $H$ of $B$ has $\Remainder{M}{H}$-perfect matching width two.

-This section contains a full characterisation of the braces of $M$-\PM-width $2$ and thus, provides a description of all matching covered bipartite graphs that have a perfect matching $M$ such that their $M$-\PM-width is $2$.
+In this section we present a full characterisation of the braces of $M$-perfect matching width two and thus, provide a description of all matching covered bipartite graphs that have a perfect matching $M$ such that their $M$-perfect matching width is $2$.

-Key to this characterisation is the observation that, given a brace $G$, $2\leq\pmw{G}\leq M$-$\pmw{G}$ for all $M\in\Perf{G}$.
-So, if $M$-$\pmw{G}=2$ for some $M$, then any optimal $M$-\PM-decomposition of $G$ will also be an optimal \PM-decomposition of $G$, that is we can apply the results from \cref{sec:pmw2-braces}.
-This immediately implies a rather strict bound on the number of vertices, which in turn narrows down the braces of $M$-\PM-width to exactly two, namely $K_{3,3}$ and $C_4$.
+Key to this characterisation is the observation that, given a brace $B$, $2\leq\pmw{B}\leq \Mpmw{M}{B}$ for all $M\in\Perf{B}$.
+So, if $\Mpmw{M}{B}=2$ for some $M$, then every optimal $M$-decomposition of $B$ also is an optimal perfect matching decomposition of $G$.
+Therefore we can apply the results from \cref{sec:pmw2}.
+This immediately implies a rather strict bound on the number of vertices, which in turn narrows down the braces of $M$-perfect matching width two to exactly two, namely $K_{3,3}$ and $C_4$.

-\begin{proposition} Let $G=\Brace{A\cup B,E}$ be a brace, then the following statements are equivalent. \begin{enumerate}
+\begin{proposition} Let $B$ be a brace, then the following statements are equivalent. \begin{enumerate}

-\item $M$-$\pmw{G}=2$ for an $M\in\Perf{G}$, \item $M$-$\pmw{G}=2$ for all $M\in\Perf{G}$, and \item $G$ is isomorphic to $C_4$ or $K_{3,3}$. \end{enumerate} \end{proposition}
+\item $\Mpmw{M}{B}=2$ for an $M\in\Perf{B}$, \item $\Mpmw{M}{B}=2$ for all $M\in\Perf{B}$, and \item $B$ is isomorphic to $C_4$ or $K_{3,3}$. \end{enumerate} \end{proposition}

-\begin{proof} In order to prove this statement, we first deduce \cref{prop3} from \cref{prop1} and then observe that we can find the same type of decomposition for every $M\in\Perf{G}$ which then implies \cref{prop2}.
+\begin{proof} In order to prove this statement, we first deduce \cref{prop3} from \cref{prop1} and then observe that we can find the same type of decomposition for every $M\in\Perf{B}$ which then implies \cref{prop2}.